UK Immigration Salary List (ISL) 2025

 UK Immigration Salary List

-Benefits of a Role Being on the Immigration Salary List
+Benefits of the Immigration Salary List

-How to Use the Immigration Salary List
+How to Use the UK Immigration Salary List

 Employers looking to recruit skilled workers from overseas should consult the ISL to determine if the role they are hiring for qualifies for a reduced salary threshold.
 It is important to ensure that all criteria, including specific experience requirements, are met to benefit from the reduced salary requirements.